joshwalawender/joshwalawender.github.io/visiting_hawaii.md

 ### Local Resources

-There are two astronomy clubs on the Big Island.
-The larger and more active club is the <a class="class1" title="http://www.whacastro.com" href="http://www.whacastro.com">West Hawaii Astronomy Club (WHAC)</a>.
+The largest and more active astronomy club on the island is the <a href="http://www.whacastro.com">West Hawaii Astronomy Club (WHAC)</a>.
 They meet monthly in Waimea at either the Keck or CFHT headquarters.
 They have an online discussion group on Yahoo!
 Groups (search for WHAC) which can be quite helpful.

-In addition to WHAC, there is a smaller club based in Hilo.  <a class="class2" title="http://www.hiloastro.org/HiloAstro/Welcome.html" href="http://www.hiloastro.org/HiloAstro/Welcome.html">The Hilo Astronomy Club (HAC)</a> is currently less active in that they have no regular meetings, but has an on line discussion group on Yahoo!
-Groups (search for HiloAstro) and regularly goes observing at the VIS.
-Both clubs welcome queries from visitors so don't hesitate to log on and post a question.
+There's also an online only discussion group for all Hawaii amateur astronomers: the <a href="https://groups.yahoo.com/group/HawaiianAstronomy/
+">Hawaiian Astronomy</a> Yahoo!
+Group.
+This is an active discussion group and is a great place to post questions about visiting.

 ### Final Thoughts